Spanish wine regions

 La Rioja is the smallest wine region on the Iberian Peninsula and is indisputably Spain's wine capital.
 It holds the prestigious DOCa status, and produces world-famous wines, especially Rioja Gran Reserva, made primarily from Tempranillo.
 Its influence is massive, with its wines consistently ranked among the best by critics and connoisseurs.

-What is the largest wine region in Spain?
+What is the biggest wine region in Spain?

 Jerez de la Frontera is the undisputed Sherry capital of the world.
 It is the birthplace of Sherry (Vino de Jerez) and produces the finest varieties using the Solera system and unique Albariza soil.
 Only wines made here can carry the DO Jerez-Xérès-Sherry designation.